shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp/step2.md

     To learn more about the environment variables and volume mounts for log collection from Docker environments, you can view the <a href="https://docs.datadoghq.com/agent/docker/log/?tab=dockercompose#one-step-install-to-collect-all-the-container-logs" target="_blank">Docker Log Collection</a> documentation.

-    Now, let's also specify certain log collection configuration parameters for the agent.
+3. Now, let's also specify certain log collection configuration parameters for the agent.

-4. Click **Copy to Editor** below to add the following logs configuration label under `agent`.
+    Click **Copy to Editor** in the block below or manually copy and paste the text where indicated to add the following logs configuration label under `agent`.

     <pre class="file" data-filename="docker-compose-no-logs.yml" data-target="insert" data-marker="# add agent log labels">
        labels: